freds0/capybara_dataset/README.md

 Source: https://en.wikipedia.org/wiki/Capybara

-This is a dataset that I collected to train my own Capybara detector with TensorFlow's Object Detection API.
+This is a dataset was collected to train my own Capybara detector with TensorFlow's Object Detection API.
 Images are from Google.
-In total, there are 200 images (180 are used for training and 20 for validation).
+The dataset contains 200 images of capybaras (180 are used for training and 20 for validation) which were manually box-bound labelled using the tool [LabelImg](https://github.com/tzutalin/labelImg) to prepare the dataset in the Pascal VOC XML format.
 This project is a tropical version of the [Raccoon Dataset](https://github.com/datitran/raccoon_dataset), which I was inspired by.

 # Copyright